 To evaluate performance of the fabricated focusing magnet, a power test with real klystron (Toshiba E37501) is carried out.
 Figure 4 shows the E 37501 and Table 1 shows its nominal specification.
-The magnet field distribution, which is measured, adjusted is applied for power test.
-Figure 5 shows the longitudinal magnetic field.
+Figure 5 shows the relative value of the longitudinal magnetic field used in the power test.
 The blue line shows measured magnetic field generated by permanent magnets and the red line shows that by the electromagnet.
-The beam transport simulation has been performed by DGUN[7] using measured longitudinal magnetic field.
-The result of the simulation shows that the beam can pass through the klystron body without loss in the DC state (see Figure 6).
-Figure 7 shows transverse magnetic field components. transverse magnetic field components are adjusted less than 10 Gauss by moving magnet's position.
+The beam transport simulation has been performed by DGUN [7] using measured longitudinal magnetic field as input.
+The result of the simulation shows that the beam can pass through the klystron body without any loss in the DC operation (see Figure 6).
 In the power test, the klystron was operated with 1 Hz repetition rate and the RF pulse duration was 1 ms so as not to damage the klystron body by unexpected beam loss.
-The result of the preliminary power test where the klystron cathode voltage is from 45 kV to 65 kV is shown in Figure 8.
-In Figure 8, red plots are the output maximum output power with our permanent magnets and blue plots measured by Toshiba.
-About sixty percent of the nominal attained by the nermanent are the max output power with an electromagnet output power at Toshiba is attained by the permanent
+The result of the first power test is plotted in Figure 7 (red line).
+In the figure, blue plots are the output power with an electromagnet.
+The preliminary result of our magnet was lower than that of electromagnet.
+These low discrepancies were supposed to be caused by the not optimized magnetic field in the cathode area.
+Figure 8 shows the calculated magnetic field in the cathode area.
+Although the magnetic field near the axis looks good, that in the surrounding area was not axisymmetric and showed discrepancies, which may have resulted in beam mismatch.

-Figure 4: The klystron using in power test (Toshiba E37501).
+Figure 4: The klystron used for power test (Toshiba E37501)

-Table 1: Specification of E37501
+Table 1: Specification of E37501.

-- more - r - p - r - r - r - r - r - r - r - r

-frequency 1.3 GHz
+Frequency 1.3 GHz

 Max Output Power 750 kW

 Max Efficiency 55 %

 Max Gain 43 dB

 Max Pulse Length 1.5 msec

 Max Repetition Rate 5 Hz

 Max Beam Voltage 66 kV

 Max Beam Current 50 A